 So there is an actual difference in the way a dog and a cat move their tails.
 Now this actuality is tremendously important.
-Theologically, of God, it is said - he is pure act - there is nothing in him that is not actual.
+Theologically, of God, it is said - he is pure act - there is nothing in him that is not actual15.
 It means that the spirit, power, cannot be conceived as static, it's always on the move infinitely and eternally, and therefore we say it is pure actuality.
-Whereas in the case of finite human beings, we know that guite a large number of their possibilities are not actualised.
+Whereas in the case of finite human beings, we know that quite a large number of their possibilities are not actualised.

 We say of a given fellow, 'Oh yes Bill, he can or could if he would do so-and-so but he doesn't do it because he's got no confidence'.
 If he had the confidence he could do it.
 It means that if he had something that he has not, he could actualise something that he is not actualising.
 And the actual differences between people, between nations, and so on, are the important differences on Earth, because it is in actual fact that the quarrels between human groups break out.
-In general they say that the big nations are actually afraid of the use of large explosives.
-Because they are actually afraid of that, they actually take steps to protect themselves.
-And all the steps of self-protection are potential aggression, and are viewed as such by other nations.
+In general we may say that the big nations today, are actually afraid of the use of large explosives.